ExzoZbta/CPSC-334/module1/README.md

   - the blobs' colors are generated randomly
   - they will pass through each other

+## Creative Process

+---

+### What makes this generative art (or art generative)?

+- I’ve failed to witness a non-unique composition for every single instance of the program.
+- The degree of randomness in the speeds and directions of the blobs.
+- The ever-flowing sinusoidal nature of the blobs’ shapes.
+A blob should not resemble the other within the same instance.
+- As the blobs bounce around, you will witness patterns forming and disappearing—some minor and rather fleeting, or some that last throughout the travels of the blobs.
+It is almost as if you are watching the crafting of a quilt in real time.
+- In some instances, the blobs will forever travel upon the same lines/paths and no longer produce any new patterns or shapes.
+In some other instances, the blobs seemingly create new patterns and shapes until the canvas develops into one large mesh of color.
+I have not run the program long enough to see this occur.

+### Why?

+- I like blobs 😀
+- I remember being super antsy when I was younger (I believe I still am).
+I hated waiting for things—waiting for the time to pass by—as most kids would.
+To entertain myself, I just watched something.
+That something would be moving around, or maybe it didn’t so I would imagine it moving around, instead. blobs is a representation of the urge to not sit still, to keep moving and flowing.

+## ‘blobs’ In Action

+---

+- Everything is done in the same ‘sketch.js’ file, including window resizing.
+- It is able to boot full-screen on the Raspberry Pi, as long as it is still alive.

+### Challenges

+The shape of a blob:

+- My idea for this module began with this notion (like the app) of wanting to depict an object in perpetual motion—for instance, the ocean (I think).
+I came up with a circular object that moved similarly to a water balloon in your hand, but that ended up being boring to watch.
+- I ended up stumbling upon this p5.js example of a soft-body object simulation: https://p5js.org/examples/simulate-soft-body.html.
+After looking through the code, that’s when I decided to adopt a ‘sinusoidal-flowy nature’ for my blobs.

+Collision detection:

+- For a while, I couldn't figure out how to get the blobs to properly bounce off the walls.
+They would either go through the boundaries as if they didn’t exist, or bounce before the distorted appearance visually contacted the wall.

 Usage - download the module1 folder and double-click on index.html in the installed location
 -----